Home > Pudding and Mousse > Sweet Corn Panna Cotta with Fresh Berry Sauce

 • Sweet – The sweet comes from the freeze-dried sweet corn and honey.

-• Buttery – It is amazing how butter lusciousness comes through when there isn’t any butter in the recipe.
-Though, I suppose since cream is essentially butter in its infancy, it would make sense we get hints of butter from the cream.
+• Buttery – It is amazing how butter comes through when there isn’t any butter in the recipe.
+Freeze-dried sweet corn powder combines with heavy cream to make this an indulgent dessert.

 • Creamy – To expand on the creaminess of the cream, this panna cotta is silky, smooth, and creamy.
-Hopefully that is enough alliteration to prove the point of the panna cotta’s texture.
+Hopefully, that is enough alliteration to prove the point of the panna cotta’s texture. 🙂 If you want to try another panna cotta flavor, my dairy-free peach panna cotta is a must!

 • Bright – The fresh berries and berry sauce keep this dessert perfect for summer.
 Plus, we sweeten the panna cotta with honey, which I find lighter than other sweeteners.